Anomalous Interactions

 Jailbreaking

 Jailbreaking in the context of generative AI (GenAI) refers to techniques that exploit vulnerabilities in AI systems to bypass their safety mechanisms, ethical guidelines, or restrictions.
 This is achieved through carefully crafted prompts, adversarial inputs, or roleplay scenarios that manipulate the model into generating outputs it is designed to avoid.
 Common examples include the “DAN” (Do Anything Now) prompt and multi-shot jailbreaks.
-Jailbreaking can result from architectural or training flaws and poses risks such as spreading misinformation, producing harmful content, or enabling malicious activities
+Jailbreaking can result from architectural or training flaws and poses risks such as spreading misinformation, producing harmful content, or enabling malicious activities.

 Knowledge Segmentation